THE OCEAN RACE EUROPE 2025 –

 • InterviewPartner in SpiritMarine ProtectionSailing

-Interview with Björn Both, frontman Santiano and ambassador for the UN Ocean Decade
+Interview with Björn Both, frontman Santiano and ambassador for the German Committee of the UN Ocean Decade

 “We are all travelling on a big ship.”